ad13380/acebook-bits-please/README.md

 Any non signed in user cannot visit any page other than the home page
 ```

-## Daily structure

-- 9:45am - Stand up
-- 9:45am - 10:15am: Day plan & code reviews
-- 10:15am - 12:00pm: Morning pairing session
-- 12:00pm - 12:30pm: Pre lunch catch up
-- 2:00pm - 5:00pm: Afternoon pairing session
-- 5:00pm - Retro (daily review + next day's plan)

-## Sprint 1

-Features to implement:

-1. Ability to Log in/ sign up:

-   - Ability for user to sign up with name, email, password
-   - Ability for user to log in with password and email
-   - Encrypt password
-   - Log in/ sign up checks (valid password/valid email address)

-2. Ability to post a message to the board:

-   - Logged in users can post a message to the board (any length, just text)
-   - Message comes with a time stamp on day written
-   - Message comes with date stamp if older than 1 day
-   - Messages appear on screen newest first

-3. Team work:
-   - Successfully deploy to Heroku
-   - Ensure Travis builds are green
-   - Get Rubocop set up and working

-Each pair will take on responsibility for a feature, developing it full stack, and will work on it for the day, if there is more than 1 days work they can continue it for another day, however we will swap pairs if the feature takes more than 2 days to complete.

-Bene and Al: ability to sign in/ sign up
-Ant and Katie: ability to post message to board

-## Sprint 2

-For the second sprint we decided to change our structure so that each team member had the chance to work on all features and not just on those initially assigned to that first pairing team.

-Features to implement - aim to complete all user stories from current Trello cards

-1. Create Sessions:

-   - Code should create a new session when a user logs in
-   - Session should be terminated when user logs out

-2. Posts:
-   - Assign a user_id to a post when created so that they can only be be manipulated by the creator
-3. Edit posts:
-   - When a post is created the user should have a 10 minute window to edit
-   - A user can only edit and delete their own posts
-4. Additional features:

-   - Create sign out link available on all pages
-   - Users cannot add a blank post
-   - Posts can have line breaks
-   - Anyone not logged in should not be able to visit any page other than the index page

-5. Testing:
-   - Rubocop
-   - Simplecov

-By the end of this sprint we had completed all user stories so far.
-The only features we were not able to implement were

-- Users cannot add a blank post
-- Posts can have line breaks
-- Simplecov

-Day 1: Al & Katie / Ant & Bene
-Day 2: Al & Ant / Bene & Katie

-# Sprint 3

-Last thing Friday we asked for a new feature to work on that we could break down and plan our third sprint around.
-The feature we were given was the ability for a user to comment on each other's posts.

-However we were thrown a curve ball during our morning stand up that due to a shift in the product market-fit that we are trying to achieve with this application, we need to implement a new feature that was to be prioritised above all other work.
-This feature was to add photo albums.
-Users want to be able to upload photos to display as their profile picture, so that everyone can see who they are.

-1. A signed-in user can:
-   - Upload photos which are stored in albums
-   - Choose a photo to be their profile picture
-   - Edit or delete photos (but not ones they don't own)
-   - See the albums of other users

-- Further Challenge
-  - Use AWS to store images
-  - A signed-in user can like and comment on photos

-2. A signed-in user can:
-   - comment on any post
-   - see a helpful message that their comment was successfully posted
-   - edit their own comments (for up to 10mins)
-   - edit capability is not possible afterwards
-   - see a helpful message that the edit was successful
-   - delete their own comments
-   - see a helpful message that the delete was successful
-3. Outstanding Tasks:
-   - Comments cannot be blank
-   - Posts can have line breaks
-   - SimpleCov

-All remianing user stories were completed and outstanding tasks fixed.

-Day 1: Al & Katie / Ant & Bene
-Day 2: Al & Ant / Bene & Katie

-# Sprint 4

-1. Style website

-   - Bootstrap for styling

-2. Fix any remaining issues

-   - Merge remaining branches
-   - Test bugs

-3. Ensure Test coverage
-   - Set up SimpleCov
-4. Put together presentation of project

 # Future Modifications

 In the limited time we had to complete the project we managed to implement 3 features (posts, comments and photos).
 If we had some more time we would like to add the following features to our application.